Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application: Security-Constrained Unit Commitment with Probabilistic Guarantees

-Deterministic security-constrained unit commitment (d-SCUC) \eqref{opt:det-SCUC} seeks optimal commitment and startup/shutdown decisions $(z^t,u^t, v^t)$, generation and reserve schedules $(g^{t,k}, r^t)$ for a horizon of time steps, typically $24 \sim 36$ hours.
-The d-SCUC problem is being solved as a crucial part of the day-ahead market operation.
+Deterministic security-constrained unit commitment (d-SCUC) \eqref{opt:det-SCUC} seeks optimal commitment and startup/shutdown decisions $(z^t,u^t, v^t)$, generation and reserve schedules $(g^{t,k}, r^t)$ for a horizon of time steps, typically $24$ hours.
 Security constraints ensures the reliability of the power system after an unexpected event occurs.

 The objective of \eqref{opt:det-SCUC} is to minimize total operation costs, including no-load costs $c_z^\intercal z^t$, startup costs $c_u^\intercal u^t$, shutdown costs $c_v^\intercal v^t$, generation costs $c_g^\intercal g^{t,k}$ and reserve costs $c_r^\intercal s^t$.
 Security constraints ensure: enough supply to meet demand \eqref{opt:det-SCUC-balance}, transmission line flow within limits \eqref{opt:det-SCUC-line}, generation levels within ramping limits \eqref{opt:det-SCUC-ramp} and capacity limits \eqref{opt:det-SCUC-gencap} in any contingency $k$.
 Constraints \eqref{opt:det-SCUC-contingency} and \eqref{opt:det-SCUC-resgencap} are about the relationship between generation and reserve in any contingency $k$.
 Constraints \eqref{opt:det-SCUC-startup}-\eqref{opt:det-SCUC-shutdown} are the logistic constraints about commitment status, startup and shutdown decisions.
 Minimum on/off time constraints for all generators are in \eqref{opt:det-SCUC-minon-time}-\eqref{opt:det-SCUC-minoff-time}.
 Constraints \eqref{opt:det-SCUC-ramp}-\eqref{opt:det-SCUC-resgencap} also guarantee the consistency of generation levels $g^{t,k}$ with commitment decisions $z^t$ and generator availability $a^k$ in contingency $k$ \cite{geng_chance-constrained_2019}.